mindkhichdi/querysql/README.md

 # QueryDeck

-A desktop SQL client for browsing and editing SQLite and Postgres databases — a functional clone of [sql.studio](https://sql.studio)'s core workflow, built independently with Tauri, Rust, and React.
+A desktop SQL client for browsing and editing SQLite and Postgres databases — built independently with Tauri, Rust, and React.

 ## Features